English Graduate Student Profiles

 Anne McKenna

-Anne McKenna is a first year graduate student in English studies.
+Anne McKenna is a second year graduate student in English studies.
 Anne graduated from Benedictine College in 2023 with a major in English and a minor in French.
 Her research interests include Victorian, Russian, and Irish literature.
 Anne has worked as a consultant at a Writing Center and a tutor for ESL students and enjoys interacting with different academic and practical prespectives.
 Anne is excited to continue her study of literature at UNH.
 When Anne is not reading, writing, or writing about reading, she enjoys running, hiking, and spending time with friends and family.

 Shane Morin